ISA reference page

 Okay.
 Now that that’s dealt with, you can test it out by doing this:

-If all goes well, after a few cycles you should see ffc3 on the display!
-One more cycle should show 0029, and it halts.
+If all goes well, after a few cycles you should see 0057 on the display!
+One more cycle should show 7753, and finally it will show 0000 and it halts.
 (That test description also explains what could go wrong if you implemented things incorrectly.)

 Intermission: testing registers